M.A. Political Science, Sciences Po, Grenoble

 B.A., Hillsdale College

-Languages: French, Spanish, basic Turkish, some German
+Languages: French, Spanish, basic Turkish, German reading knowledge

 Areas of specialization: 20th-century French literature, class constructs and reflections in literature and language, representations of women in the postmodern novel, de-/reconstruction of self in postmodern literature